guilhermeferreira/lxt-test/problem_4/Readme.txt

  2. Solution description
 ------------------------------------------------------------------------------

+These are the options that I'm aware to solve this problem (i.e. define rules for calculating call cost):

+- Use of hardcoded rules and the variable values in the code;

+- Use of configuration files to parameterize the variable values, but still having hardcoded rules;

+- Use of a domain specific language to parameterize both rules and variable values.

 In order to make the rules easy to extend and modify, I created a very simple interpreted domain language called "Call Cost Calculation Language", or C3L.
 This principle follows the ones presented in sections 12 (Domain Languages) and